 Building Victorian capability

-Sitting at the heart of Global Victoria's advanced manufacturing and defence export work is Mark Bayliss, Director of Defence and Aerospace Trade and Investment in the Victorian Government’s Trade and Investment (VGTI) office in the United States.
+Sitting at the heart of Global Victoria's advanced manufacturing and defence export work is Mark Bayliss, Director of Defence and Aerospace Trade and Investment at the Victorian Government’s Trade and Investment (VGTI) office in the United States.

 With 25 years of service in the Australian Army, including in Special Operations Command, Mark Bayliss brings rare frontline insight to Global Victoria’s advanced manufacturing and defence export work in the United States.
-That experience helps him connect Victorian companies with the right decision-makers and position their capability in a way that resonates with US primes and military buyers.

 Victoria’s pathway into global supply chains